ansilove/ansilove/README.md

 Tundra (.TND) and XBin (.XB) formats.

-It creates size optimized 4-bit PNG files and supports SAUCE (Standard Architecture for Universal Comment Extentions), 80x25 and 80x50 PC fonts (including all the 14 MS-DOS charsets), Amiga fonts, and iCE colors.
+It creates size optimized 4-bit PNG files and supports SAUCE (Standard Architecture for Universal Comment Extensions), 80x25 and 80x50 PC fonts (including all the 14 MS-DOS charsets), Amiga fonts, and iCE colors.

 This is a complete rewrite of [AnsiLove/PHP][1] in the C programming